edgrosvenor/personal/resources/md/editor.md

 underline; text-decoration-style: wavy; text-decoration-color:#ddd;">squiggly line</span> under a single line of code.

 As for aesthetics, I keep all the windows except the main editor hidden.
-I do frequently use the project files sidebar (as shown to the right), but keep it closed most of the time and open it up with ⌘1 when I need it.
-Fun side note... ⌘1 will toggle the navigation sidebar on the right of this site.
+I do frequently use the project files sidebar (as shown to the right), but keep it closed most of the time.